-Number of nurses at the beginning of the year - Number of nurses who left the hospital imber of nurses at the beginning of the year
+Number of nurses at the beginning of the year - Number of nurses who left the hospital =the anual retention rate of nurses

-=the anual retention

 In this cross-sectional study, a letter from the Nursing Research Center was prepared and referred to the centers after contacting the Isfahan Province Deputy of Treatment and determining the number of treatment centers in the city.
 The researcher, with the help of project colleagues, collected the required information based on a form after coordinating with the centers and obtaining their consent.
 The form preapared base on information which should be collected for retention rate calculation and some important demographic information.
-The mountly plan of all wards in the hospital was reviewed, the total number of nurses in different months of the year was assessed and the required information was gathered and charted inthe form.
+The mountly plan of all wards in the hospital was reviewed, the total number of nurses in different months of the year was assessed and the required information was gathered and charted in he form.
 The number of nurses at the beginning and at the end of each year, and the persons who left the organization and their reasons for leaving, which are indicated in the form (completion of internship, retirement, dismissal, etc.), were used in analyzing the results.
 Data were analyzed by SPSS software and reported.